yonasBSD/foot/README.md

 ```

 When pressing <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>g</kbd>, the last
-command’s output is written to a temporary file, then an emacsclient
+command's output is written to a temporary file, then an emacsclient
 is started in a new footclient instance.
 The temporary file is removed
 after the footclient instance has closed.